UCI-EECS113-Spring17/Nin10do/docs/source/6_overlays.rst

 IOPs
 --------------
 IOPs are dedicated IO processor subsystems that allow peripherals with different IO standards to be connected to the system on demand.
-This allows a software programmer to use a wide range of peripherals with different interfaces and protocols without needing to create a new FPGA design for each peripheral.
+This allows a software programmer to use a wide range of peripherals with different interfaces and protocols.
+The same overlay can be used to support different peripheral.

 There are two types of IOP, Pmod, and Arduino.
-Both IOPs are similar, but have different hardware configurations to support the interfaces they connect to.
+Both types of IOPs have a similar architecture, but have different configurations of IP to connect to supported peripherals.

 Pmods are covered in more detail in the next section.

-Tracebuffer
+Trace buffer
 --------------

-A tracebuffer is available and can be used to capture trace data on the Pmod, and Arduino interfaces for debug.
-The tracebuffer is connected directly to DDR.
+A trace buffer is available and can be used to capture trace data on the Pmod, and Arduino interfaces for debug.
+The trace buffer is connected directly to DDR.
 This allows trace data on the interfaces to be streamed back to DDR memory for analysis in Python.

 Using Python libraries `Wavedrom <http://wavedrom.com>`_ and `Sigrok <https://sigrok.org>`_, the protocol of the captured data can be specified, and the trace data can be displayed as decoded waveforms inside a Jupyter notebook.

+Examples
+^^^^^^^^^^^^

-See the tracebuffer_i2c.ipynb and the tracebuffer_spi.ipynb in the examples directory for examples on how to use the tracebuffer.
+See the ``trace buffer_i2c.ipynb`` and the ``trace buffer_spi.ipynb`` in the examples directory for examples on how to use the trace buffer.